- AM FM Radios

 While some military and medical equipment is exempt from RoHS compliance, the electronics governed by the standard are among the most common you'll find in your home, from radios to MP3 players to cell phones and (increasingly) computers.
 In practical terms, the standard protects factory workers at the production level, sharply reducing their exposure to hazardous substances.
 The standard also has a profound impact on the disposal and recycling of electronics, in that disposed substances will no longer have at least six of the most hazardous chemicals formerly found in electronics, and recycled electronics will not expose workers to toxics as they harvest components.

 With the low noise C. Crane AC Adapter you can power the CC Skywave™ or charge NiMH batteries while they are in the radio.
 The CC Skywave™ will recharge a set of 2 AA NiMH batteries in less than 10 hours.
 Never mix batteries with different chemistries, or mix old and new batteries together in the radio.
+It has a 6 foot cord.

 You can power your radio or charge NiMH type batteries with the USB jack connected to a computer or USB power adapter.